PRITI-MJ/DevTinder-Web/README.md

 - Login and see if our data is coming properly in the store
 - Navbar should update as soon as user logs in
 - Refactor our code to add constants file  + create a components folder
+- We should not be access other routes without login
+- if token is not present, redirect user to login page
+- Logout
+- Profile Page